An island hopping tour to Virgin Island Bohol and Balicasag Island is an absolute MUST on your Bohol itinerary!

 BALICASAG ISLAND SNORKELING

-Balicasag Beach is one of the best beaches in Bohol purely for it’s glistening white sands and it’s abundance of marine life just offshore.
+Balicasag Island is home to one of the best beaches in Bohol purely for it’s glistening white sands and it’s an abundance of marine life just offshore.

-You can rent snorkeling equipment from one of the many shacks dotted along Balicasag Beach when you arrive on the boat.
+You can rent snorkeling equipment from one of the many shacks dotted along Balicasag Island Beach when you arrive on the boat.
 A mask and snorkel costs 150 pesos and then they will try to charge you and extra 250 pesos for a guide which is not necessary.
-Just pay for your snorkel set and walk around to the opposite side of the island to where there are no boats.
+Just pay for your snorkel set and walk around to the opposite side of Balicasag Island to where there are no boats.

 The majority of the tourists snorkel on the side of the island where all the boats are parked up but definitely veer away from this area and head to the other side of Balicasag Island.

-We spent at least two hours snorkeling around the Balicasag reef and swam with about 15 different turtles.
+We spent at least two hours snorkeling around the reef on Balicasag Island and swam with about 15 different turtles.
 It was a morning that I will never forget!

 Apart from turtles, we saw many colorful corals and countless species of fish while we explored the underwater world of Balicasag Island.

 Book Now ∼ Bohol Island Hopping Tour

 Turquoise waters on Balicasag Island